 D-2.2.1 Tests Derived from IS 11852 / AIS 150

-D-2.2.1.1 Type-O Test, engine disconnected
+D-2.2.1.1 Type-O test, engine disconnected

 From the initial speed of 60 km/h with a brake temperature ≤ 100 °C at the start of each application make a minimum of six brake applications at spaced intervals of line pressure up to the line pressure that is permanently guaranteed by the braking system of the vehicle type(s) (for example, cut in pressure of the compressor for pneumatic brake system or ≤ 120bar for hydraulic brake system).
 A mean fully developed deceleration of at least 5 m/s2 must be achieved.

-D-2.2.1.2 Type-I test
+D-2.2.1.2 Type I test

 D-2.2.1.2.1 Heating procedure